Project Management 101 Part 2- How to manage a project effectively from start to finish

 During this phase, the Project Managers compare the delivered results insofar to the initial ones, hence draw conclusions about the progress made.
 With Elorus time tracking, you and your customers can overview the progress of projects and tasks, while at the same time, your logged hours can be invoiced automatically.

 This is when Project Managers can make the necessary strategy adjustments so that everything aligns with the Project Management objectives.
-A quite useful tool to carry out this assessment is key performance indicators (KPIs) which will help you evaluate important aspects such as:
+An exceptionally useful tool to carry out this assessment is key performance indicators (KPIs), which will help you evaluate important aspects such as:

 - The cost of your efforts compared to the allocated budget

 - Meeting the objectives and keeping up with the schedule

 - The efficiency with which your team deals with unexpected events and scope changes.